mrtuborg/llm-session-context/guides/llm-session-quick-start.md

 4. **Add Validation:** Update assumption-validator.py with new test methods
 5. **Set Handoff:** Update session-handoff.md with new iteration context

-### For Ending Sessions
+### For Ending Sessions with Enhanced Verification
 **IMPORTANT:** Use `guides/llm-session-closure-guide.md` for detailed guidance on proper session closure.

-**Quick Closure Framework:**
+**Enhanced Closure Framework:**
-1. **Assess Accomplishments:** Analyze what was completed and discovered
+1. **Pre-Save Validation:** Assess what was completed and validate completeness
-2. **Update Context Files:** session-handoff.md, current-iteration.md, assumptions-log.md
+2. **Create Backup:** Create timestamped backup of all context files before updates
+3. **Update Files with Verification:** Update all context files and verify each update succeeded
+4. **Quality Validation:** Check that updated context meets quality standards
-3. **Generate Closure Questions:** Ask context-specific questions about next session priorities
+5. **Generate Closure Questions:** Ask context-specific questions about next session priorities
-4. **Prepare Next Session:** Provide clear recommendations for next session focus
+6. **Confirm Proper Closure:** Validate that all information was captured and next session is prepared

+**File Update Verification Checklist:**
+- [ ] session-handoff.md updated with next session priorities
+- [ ] current-iteration.md updated with progress and status
+- [ ] assumptions-log.md updated with new evidence/validation results
+- [ ] working-solutions.md updated with any new working commands
+- [ ] failed-solutions/ updated with any failed approaches
+- [ ] knowledge-base/ updated with new insights (if applicable)
+- [ ] daily log created in archive/daily-logs/

 ## 🔧 Essential Commands